Bored with your flat pack furniture? - IKEA will buy it back

 The world’s biggest furniture group, said on Tuesday the “Buy Back” initiative was part of its aim to become “a fully circular and climate positive business by 2030.”

-Under the scheme, which runs in 27 countries from Nov.
-24 to Dec.
-3, customers will get vouchers to spend at IKEA stores, the value of which depends on the condition of the furniture they are selling back.
+Under the scheme customers will get vouchers to spend at IKEA stores, the value of which depends on the condition of the furniture they are selling back.

+The initiative will be promoted in a campaign running from Nov.
+24 through to Dec.
+3, though the offer will continue after that date.

 Customers with “as new” items, with no scratches, will get 50% of the original price, “very good” items, with minor scratches, will get 40% and “well used”, with several scratches, will get 30%.